IrishBruseForks/Final-Year-Project/Documentation/IdeaOutline.md

 ### Tier 3 -- Data Access Layer

 - **Database Interaction:** Golang backend server to manage user accounts, store chat history, and handle authentication.
 - **Distributed Bot Management:** Micro service architecture for the bots, each bot would run in it's own container in the cloud.
-- **Database Storage Technolgies:**
+- **Database Storage Technologies:**
   - **DynamoDB:** (NoSQL) DynamoDB is being discussed to be used as it is an industry standard and a new technology.
   - **MySQL:** MySQL is also being discussed to be used as it is also vastly used and recognised in industry.
 Can also be run locally compared to DynamoDB.